Event-based Motion-Robust Accurate Shape Estimation for Mixed Reflectance Scenes: Methods

-Our method uses a combination of two perpendicular line lasers to scan the scene by alternating between horizontal and vertical sweeps.
-We use these measurements to computationally treat this as an equivalent point scanning system, where each point's information is obtained from both the vertical and horizontal scans, as shown in \Cref{fig:DualScanProjector}.
-This gives us a big advantage over actually raster scanning the whole scene, which would be much slower (see \Cref{sec:LaserProjector}).
-We note that a sweep in two directions is not necessary for triangulation on diffuse scenes because we can use a single line in conjunction with epipolar geometry for shape estimation.
-In contrast, as deflectometry is based on second-bounce indirect illumination, there is no epipolar constraint.
-A point scanning equivalent is thus essential for epipolar separation (\Cref{sec:DiffSpecSep}), and deflectometry (\Cref{sec:EverythingIsScreen}).
+Our introduced method uses a combination of two perpendicular line lasers to scan the scene by alternating between horizontal and vertical sweeps.
+We use these measurements to \textit{computationally synthesize an equivalent point scanning system}, where each point position is obtained from the intersection of the scanned vertical and horizontal lines (see \Cref{fig:DualScanProjector}).
+This procedure provides a significant speed advantage over single-point raster scanning.
+Assuming a square (two-dimensional) scan area whose side‐length sweep takes time $T$, raster scanning requires $T^2$ total time, whereas dual orthogonal sweeps take only $2T$ (see Supplementary Section S1.1 for more details).
+We note that a sweep in two directions is not necessary for triangulation on purely diffuse scenes, as a single line sweep in conjunction with epipolar geometry can be used for shape estimation.
+However, there is no epipolar constraint in deflectometry, meaning that a point scanning equivalent (sweep in two directions) is essential for epipolar separation (\Cref{sec:DiffSpecSep}) and its subsequent deflectometry evaluation (\Cref{sec:EverythingIsScreen}).

 The high dynamic range of the event camera also improves the measurement of partially specular surfaces.
 For example, a low-intensity diffuse reflection from the surface is still sufficient to evaluate this surface in ``triangulation mode''.
 In the following subsections, we give a detailed explanation of the steps involved in our approach.